BastiKopo/TVTelegramBingX/README.md

 The bot reads configuration values from environment variables or an optional `.env` file located in the project root.
 The following variables are supported:

 - `TELEGRAM_BOT_TOKEN`: Telegram Bot API token (required).
+- `ALLOW_FAKE_TOKENS`: (Optional) Set to `true`/`1` to bypass the Telegram token format validation.
+Handy for local development with mock tokens, but should remain disabled in production.
 - `BINGX_API_KEY`: API key for your BingX account (required for BingX integration).
 - `BINGX_API_SECRET`: API secret for your BingX account (required for BingX integration).
 - `*_FILE` variants (`TELEGRAM_BOT_TOKEN_FILE`, `BINGX_API_KEY_FILE`, `BINGX_API_SECRET_FILE`): Point to files containing the